-Delta has a ton of scholarships.
+Delta College has a ton of scholarships.
 And, more than 50 percent of applicants received a scholarship last year.
 That's about 500 students getting help paying for college.
 Those are great odds for free money!

 One of the greatest times of the year on Delta College's campus is the day we pause to recognize our student graduates.
 You too can march forward to claim your diploma at our Commencement ceremonies.
 Don't let a lack of funding keep you from getting started.
 With a little bit of additional work, you may be surprised at the dollars that could be available to help cover your tuition costs!

 The Delta College Foundation supports the educational pursuits of many Delta students

 through the generosity of donors who provide funding.
 Whether you’re an incoming